-- 1. How can culturally-tailored behavioral tobacco cessation interventions be effectively adapted to address the unique risk factors faced by pregnant BIPOC individuals? - 2.
-What evidence-based theories of behavior change are most relevant and effective for promoting smoking cessation among pregnant AIAN women? - 3.
-How can interventions be designed to consider the cultural frameworks specific to AIAN pregnant individuals while promoting long-term tobacco cessation? - 4.
-What strategies can be employed to engage BIPOC and AIAN pregnant populations in tobacco cessation programs, considering the confluence of cultural norms? - 5.
+- 1. How can culturally-tailored behavioral tobacco cessation interventions be effectively adapted to address the unique risk factors faced by pregnant individuals residing in communities disproportionately impacted by tobacco-related illness and adverse maternal outcomes, particularly those characterized by high rates of poverty and/or limited healthcare access? - 2.
+What evidence-based theories of behavior change are most relevant and effective for promoting smoking cessation among pregnant women in the communities under study? - 3.
+How can interventions be designed to include pregnant individuals experiencing housing instability, food insecurity, intergenerational poverty, or residing in medically underserved areas? - 4.
+How can knowledge of social determinants of health, historical trauma, or intergenerational disadvantage be utilized to influence the environment where intervention takes place? - 5.
 How do cultural beliefs and practices impact smoking behavior during pregnancy, and how can interventions leverage these cultural factors for positive change? - 6.
-What role does community involvement play in the success of culturally-tailored tobacco cessation interventions for pregnant individuals from diverse backgrounds? - 7.
-How can interventions address the intersectionality of race, ethnicity, and pregnancy-related factors to enhance smoking cessation outcomes? - 8.
-What are the most effective ways to disseminate and implement culturally-tailored tobacco cessation interventions within BIPOC and AIAN communities during pregnancy?
+What strategies can be used to include community-identified practices, values, and communication strategies into effective cessation interventions?